-When a bargaining unit member is absent from his duties on account of an industrial accident or illness, he/she shall be paid such portion of the salary due him/her for any month in which the absence occurs as when added to his/her temporary disability indemnity received under Labor Code guidelines will result in payment to him/her of not more that his/her full normal salary.
+When a bargaining unit member is absent from their duties on account of an industrial accident or illness, they shall be paid such portion of the salary due to the unit member for any month in which the absence occurs as when added to their temporary disability indemnity received under Labor Code guidelines will result in payment to the unit member of not more that their full normal salary.

-If an industrial accident or illness leaves overlap into the next fiscal year, the bargaining unit member shall be entitled to only the amount of unused leave due him/her for the same illness or injury.
-Upon termination of the industrial accident or illness leave, the bargaining unit member shall be entitled to the sick leave benefits provided in this Agreement, and for the purpose of each of these sections, his absence shall be deemed to have commenced on the date of termination of the industrial accident or illness leave, provided that if the employee continues to receive temporary disability indemnity, he may elect to take as much of his accumulated sick leave which, when added to his temporary disability indemnity, will result in a payment to him of not more than his full normal salary.
+If an industrial accident or illness leaves overlap into the next fiscal year, the bargaining unit member shall be entitled to only the amount of unused leave due to the unit member for the same illness or injury.
+Upon termination of the industrial accident or illness leave, the bargaining unit member shall be entitled to the sick leave benefits provided in this Agreement, and for the purpose of each of these sections, his absence shall be deemed to have commenced on the date of termination of the industrial accident or illness leave, provided that if the employee continues to receive temporary disability indemnity, they may elect to take as much of his accumulated sick leave which, when added to his temporary disability indemnity, will result in a payment to the unit member of not more than his full normal salary.